 • Media experience (e.g. writing press releases) and simple graphic design.

-• Some experience of supervising others, e.g. volunteers or students.
+• Some experience of supervising others, e.g. volunteers, contractors or students.

 Some jobs will need particular skills or experience, and many will need a different balance of some or all of the above.

 Just to make things even more confusing, in the UK job titles in the countryside industry are far from standard.
 A job called 'Ranger' can vary from a basic estate worker with no qualifications or experience, to a senior officer in charge of multi-million pound projects.
 Even the Queen (yes, really) has 'Ranger' as one of her titles - I think it's something to do with Epping Forest.
 So the only real answer is to look at a few adverts and job descriptions for posts you would like to be in and compare them to your own CV.
-Send off for application packs even if you don't think you'll get the job - then assess what comes back and see if you fall short.
+Download application packs to have a look at them even if you don't think you'll apply for the job - then assess what comes back and see if you fall short.
 You might even be able to persuade a few countryside workers to show you their own job descriptions.

 What you don't needDo not confuse 'countryside management' with 'environmental activism'.Here are some things you can forget - I'm fed up of reading about them:

 • Any experience overseas which is not directly relevant.
 Just because you've spent a lot of your hard-earned cash going cycling in Mongolia don't think it'll get you a job - even if it was all for charity.
 Conservation work outside Europe is very unlikely to be relevant unless it's in a comparable climate and habitat to where you want to work.
 We don't want to hear of any more Camp-America people who spent weeks saving grizzly bears with their bare hands.
 OK?